Debbie Does Dallas: Production

-The movie was produced and directed by Jim Clark.
+The movie was credited as being produced and directed by Jim Clark; a later production history published by The Rialto Report revealed David Buckley, brother of Screw magazine co-founder Jim Buckley, who also served as an uncredited producer.
 Some scenes were shot at the Brooklyn College athletic field and the Pratt Institute library in Brooklyn, New York.
 An urban legend claimed that certain scenes were shot at the State University of New York, Stony Brook, including the library scene.
 However, this was declared unlikely after an investigation with alumni, and the president of the film's distributor VCX called the rumor "purely inconclusive".